 Artist: Yvette Cuthbert

-Celebrate Canada is 150 acrylic paintings that evoke Canadian identity, pride, and reflection on what it truly means to be Canadian.
-Painted in predominantly red and white with the use of strategic yellow and black highlights.
-Yvette has created a variety of works using the following themes: indigenous and nature, sports, childhood memories, iconic people, historical sites, historical benchmarks, inventions, and industry.
-They are hung by keeping Canada’s charter of human rights and freedoms images together to assist the gallerist in their explanation to guests and viewers.
+Celebrate Canada is 150 acrylic paintings that evoke Canadian identity, pride, and what it means to be Canadian.
+This artist chose to paint ritualistically in predominantly red and white with the use of strategic yellow and black highlights.
+Yvette Cuthbert has created a wide variety of works on themes of Indigenous cultures, nature, sports, childhood memories, iconic people, historical sites, historical benchmarks, inventions and industry.
+She designed this installation to keep images referring to Canada’s Charter of Human Rights and Freedoms together to assist tour guides in their programming.

 To book this exhibition please contact the Manitoba Arts Network 204-943-0036.